 IDL Annotations are a means of augmenting the type information in the IDL input.
-Annotations are applied to a type by specifiying the annotation name (with an ampersand '@' symbol prefix) including scope, if relevant or desired, and listing values for any annotation parameters.
-The annotation syntax and the pre-defined annotation instances are discussed in detail in the Type Augmentation section.
+Annotations are applied to a type by specifying the annotation name (with an ampersand '@' symbol prefix) including scope, if relevant or desired, and listing values for any annotation parameters.
+The annotation syntax and the pre-defined annotation instances are discussed in detail in the Type Augmentation Error!
+Reference source not found. section.